FREQUENTLY ASKED QUESTIONS

 Will there be an aid station with ultra-type foods?

-There will be an aid station in Tent Village at the start/finish with ice, water, Gatorade, bars, gels (probably Gu), oranges, crackers, cookies, and probably peanut butter sandwiches.
+There will be an aid station in Tent Village at the start/finish with ice, water, Gatorade, bars, gels (probably Gu), oranges, crackers, cookies, and probably ingredients for peanut butter sandwiches (you make it yourself!).
 Basic ultra fare.
 Heat does funny things to food, though… chocolate melts, for example… so as always, come prepared with what you want.

-There will also be a water-only station on the course as well.
+There will also be water-only stations on the course as well.

 Runners are encouraged to bring their own coolers, food, and beverages as you wish.
 Part of the fun of fixed duration endurance events is having a big picnic!